-But if the succession of worlds is established in the system of nature, it is in vain to look for any thing higher in the origin of the earth.
-The result, therefore, of our present enquiry is, that we find no vestige of a beginning -- no prospect of an end:
+105 But if the succession of worlds is established in the system of nature, it is in vain to look for any thing higher in the origin of the earth.
+The result, therefore, of our present enquiry is, that we find no vestige of a beginning -- no prospect of an end.

 An implication of Hutton's work was that the landscape in which he lived could be divided according to the succession of the underlying rock units in Earth history.
-It must be noted too, that Hutton saw this geological evidence of ongoing process as part of a larger system "...particularly adapted to the purpose of man, who inhabits all its climates, who measures its extent, and determines its productions at his pleasure" (1788, p.294-295).
-However, this subdivision was not realized until the early 19th century, in the work of English canal engineer William Smith, who produced what was arguably the first geological map (Smith, 1815; Winchester, 2002).
-Smith came from a middle-class background as a canal engineer; the subsequent history of his exploitation and bankruptcy at the hands of a moneyed establishment, and his eventual recognition and rehabilitation, is well described by Winchester (2002).
-Smith marked the outcrop extent of strata in different colours, separated by boundaries drawn on a map of the landscape.
-The three-dimensional character of the underlying units was represented in the construction by Smith of cross-sections; even in the colouring of the map, Smith used shading to highlight steep slopes created by certain erosion-resistant units.
+It must be noted too, that Hutton saw this geological evidence of ongoing process as part of a larger system "...particularly adapted to the purpose of man, who inhabits all its climates, who measures its extent,

+110 and determines its productions at his pleasure" (1788, p.294-295).
+However, this subdivision was not realized until the early

+19th century, in the work of English canal engineer William Smith, who produced what was arguably the first geological map (Smith, 1815; Winchester, 2002).
+Smith came from a middle-class background as a canal engineer; the subsequent history of his exploitation and bankruptcy at the hands of a moneyed establishment, and his eventual recognition and rehabiliation, is well described by Winchester (2002).
+Smith marked the outcrop extent of strata in different colours, separated by boundaries

+115 drawn on a map of the landscape.
+The three-dimensional character of the underlying units was represented in the construction by Smith of cross-sections, and even in the colouring of the map, highlighting with shading the steep slopes created by certain erosion-resistant units.

-Parts of Britain remained undivided on Smith's map; the challenge of extending Smith's paradigm to these areas was taken up by a number of 19th century geologists, notably Adam Sedgwick and Roderick Murchison.
-Adam Sedgwick, the younger son of a clergyman, though he had little prior knowledge of geology, was elected to the Woodwardian chair of geology at Cambridge University in 1818 largely as a result of his friends' concern to provide him with a source of income (Clark and Hughes, 1890).
+Parts of Britain remained undivided on Smith's map, particularly the areas underlain by older strata, now understood to be more highly deformed, in Wales and Scotland.
+The challenge of extending Smith's paradigm to these areas was taken up by a

+- 120 number of 19th century geologists, notably Adam Sedgwick and Roderick Murchison.
+Adam Sedgwick was the younger son of a clergyman who was elected to the Woodwardian chair of geology at Cambridge University in 1818 largely as a result of his friends' concern to provide him with a source of income (Clark and Hughes, 1890).
 He became a celebrated lecturer whose students included, in 1831, the young Charles Darwin.
-Murchison came from a more privileged background and took up geology as a pastime following his demobilization from the British army at the end of the Napoleonic wars (Geikie, 1875).
-The two met at the Geological Society of London and worked together in extending the mapping of British strata into older units not effectively separated on Smith's (1815) map.
+Murchison came from a more privileged background and took up geology as a pastime following his demobilization from the British army at the end of the Napoleonic wars (Geikie, 1875). - 125 The two met at the Geological Society of London and worked together in extending the mapping of British strata into older units not effectively separated on Smith's (1815) map.
 Their work on the geology of Wales and the Welsh borders (Sedgwick and Murchison, 1836) established the Silurian and Cambrian systems, respectively in the Welsh Borders and in central parts of the Welsh basin.
 However, the two quarrelled over the boundary between the two systems, leading to their estrangement during the last years of Sedgwick's life.
-The 165 conflict was not resolved until after Sedgwick's death, when Charles Lapworth (1879) proposed the establishment of the

-Ordovician system, broadly encompassing the strata overlapped by Sedgwick and Murchison, between an unconformity at the base of the Arenig Series and another unconformity at the base of the Llandovery Series.
+The conflict was not resolved until after Sedgwick's death, when Charles Lapworth - 130 (1879) proposed the establishment of the Ordovician system, broadly encompassing the strata overlapped by Sedgwick and Murchison, between an unconformity at the base of the Arenig Series and another unconformity at the base of the Llandovery Series.